UPGON/cenfind/docs/source/inference.rst

 Assignment with OR-Tools
 ------------------------
 The detected centrioles are then assigned to the nearest nucleus provided that they lie within the set vicinity (default: 50 px).
-It computes an assignment table using the linear solver from the Google OR-Tools package, which extend the linear assignment to multiple jobs per agent.
+The assigner computes an assignment table using the linear solver from the Google OR-Tools package, which extend the linear assignment to multiple jobs per agent.
-Cenfind saves the assignment matrix in the directory assignment.
+Cenfind then saves this assignment matrix in the directory assignment.

 Below is an example of a full assignment matrix for one field of view:

 .. include:: assignment.txt
     :literal:

 This NxC matrix contains row indices for nucleus ID and column indices for the centriole indices.
 It describes which centrioles are assigned to which nucleus.
-One can compute the number of centrioles by cell by summing over the columns and to retrieve the nucleus ID of every centriole assigned by looking up the row number of the entry for a given centriole.
+One can compute the number of centrioles by cell by summing over the columns and then by looking up the row number of the entry for a given centriole.